- Academic Affairs

 The Office of Software Licensing, in CITS, provides enterprise pricing for software used at the desktop level.
 Examples of software available to researchers at volume discounts are Mathematica and ARCGis.
 For statistical analysis, we offer SAS, SPSS and STATA.
 In addition, anti-virus software from Symantec, office productivity software from Microsoft, and presentation software from Adobe are available at reduced rates.
 Campus demand and the ability to offer a volume discount are the drivers for offering any of the software products available through this office.

 Many research projects require development of data management systems as well as public facing applications.
 The Web Development Group, in CITS, is able to provide these services.
 Developers are able to apply contemporary web application tools and standards to development of custom systems that collect and analyze data or serve out research findings to a broader community.

-The IT Help Desk, in CITS, provides support to faculty, students and staff for all Enterprise (campus-wide) applications.
+The IT Help Desk, in CITS, provides support to faculty, students, and staff for all Enterprise (campuswide) applications.
 Help with accessing Enterprise applications (such as UM Mail, COEUS, and Effort Reporting) is available daily, Sunday through Saturday, from 8 a.m. to 5 p.m.
-The IT Help Desk is located in the HS/HSL room 540.
-They can be reached by phone (410 706-4357), email, and fax 410-706-4191.
+The IT Help Desk is located in the HS/HSL, Room 540.
+It can be reached by phone (410-706-4357), email, and fax (410-706-4191).

 The Enterprise Training Group (ETG) works closely with CITS enterprise application development teams, creating supporting documentation and designing and delivering training for system end-users.
-Training may be delivered in a classroom, online, or, when called-for, on an individual consulting basis.
-Sometimes the ETG develops and maintains training materials for the organization which owns the system, and in turn they deliver the training.
+Training may be delivered in a classroom, online, or, when called for, on an individual consulting basis.
+Sometimes the ETG develops and maintains training materials for the organization that owns the system, and in turn they deliver the training.